 The Wild Project will host our full-week Festival, November 12-18, 2018.
 The performance space is a theater, film, music, and visual arts venue that presents diverse, engaging, inspiring, and entertaining works to the vibrant and growing community of Alphabet City in New York’s East Village.
 Founded in 2007, the Wild Project is an innovator among arts venues, providing an eco-friendly theater and gallery where the artists and space nurture each other.
 The company is dedicated to creating an environment that supports the artists, and to cultivating artists that support the environment.
 With an eco-conscious approach to presenting the dynamic works of hundreds of emerging artists each year, the Wild Project offers an artistic and environmental education for patrons of all ages, interests, and incomes in its community.

 Norman has been our most important partner since the beginning of this project, back in 2010.
-Norman sent significant funding through his Norman Lear Family Foundation for the Amnesty International Human Rights Art Festival (Silver Spring, 2010), and again for the International Human Rights Art Festival (New York, 2010).
+Norman sent significant funding through his Norman Lear Family Foundation for the Amnesty International Human Rights Art Festival (Silver Spring, 2010), for the inaugural International Human Rights Art Festival (New York, 2017) and to fund our interim events throughout 2018 (NYC).
 He was also kind enough to introduce us to Kathleen Turner, who then became involved with the Festival as an honorary co-sponsor, as well as a performer.
-Without Norman Lear, we might not even have begun, let alone started to solidify our operation and begin to think in a much bigger way about how to use art to significantly influence the social and political conversation in our country and beyond.
+Without Norman Lear, we might not even have begun, let alone solidified our operation and begin to think in a much bigger way about how to use art to significantly influence the social and political conversation in our country and beyond.
 Thank you, Norman Lear!

 The Yip Harburg Foundation awarded a grant to the Festival to support the creation of the dance/theatre piece La Bestia: Sweet Mother.
 La Bestia: Sweet Mother is a multi-media theatrical exploration of one immigrant's voyage from her home in Tegucigalpa, Honduras through Guatemala and Mexico and into the desert of the USA, looking for a better life.
 The piece utilizes performance to raise social justice concerns, and, more importantly, humanize the individuals behind this central political concern of our time.
 It combines theatre with a new cello score, dance, visual art and a narrative libretto.